kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 All images are found inside the 'male_female' directory, a subdirectory of the 'datasets' directory.
-From the filenames, that were printed out, the structure used to attach the correct label to each image can be seen.
+From the filenames that were printed out, the structure used to attach the correct label to each image can be seen.
 For this binary image classification problem, the filenames contain the target label.

-- Images depicting the male model have filenames, that start with 'male_model'.
+- Images depicting the male model have filenames that start with 'male_model'.
-- Images depicting the female model have filenames, that start with 'female_model'.
+- Images depicting the female model have filenames that start with 'female_model'.

-The variable `fname` is assigned to the list of images, that contains all images. `fname` saved the `Path` variable, and not only the filename + extension.
+The variable `fname` is assigned to the list of images that contains all images. `fname` saved the `Path` variable, and not only the filename + extension.
 The next step separates the filename from its path and splits the images into two groups, the target labels 'female' and 'male'.